bahrus/xtal-element/README.md

 I hasten to add that [watching a group of properties doesn't](https://medium.com/@jbmilgrom/watch-watchgroup-watchcollection-and-deep-watching-in-angularjs-6390f23508fe) appear to be a [wholly new concept, perhaps](https://guides.emberjs.com/v1.10.0/object-model/observers/#toc_observers-and-asynchrony).

 Another benefit of "bunching together" property change actions: XtalElement optionally supports responding to property changes asynchronously.
-As a result, rather than evaluating this action 3 times, it will only be evaluated once, with the same result.
-Note that this async feature is opt in (by putting the desired properties in the "async" category).
+As a result, rather than evaluating this action 3 times, it may only be evaluated once, with the same result.
+Note that this async feature is opt in (by configuring the desired properties via "async" boolean setting).

 After experimenting with different naming patterns, personally I think if you choose to separate out these prop actions into separate constants, names like "linkProp4" is (close to?) the best naming convention, at least for one common scenario.
 Often, but not always, these property group change observers / actions will result in modifying a single different property, so that computed property becomes actively "linked" to the other properties its value depends on.
 So the name of the "property group watcher" could be named link[calculatedPropName] in this scenario.
 Not all propActions will result in preemptively calculating a single "outside" property whose value depends on other property values, hence we stick with calling this orchestrating sequence "propActions" rather than "propLinks" in order to accommodate more scenarios.

-It's been my (biased) experience that putting as much "workflow" logic as possible into these propActions makes managing changing properties easier -- especially if the propActions are arranged in a logical order based on the flow of data, similar in concept perhaps to RxJs, where property groupings become the observables, and "subscriptions" based on resulting property changes come below the observable actions.
+It's been my (biased) experience that putting as much "workflow" logic as possible into these propActions makes managing changing properties easier -- especially when working with asynchronous actions, and if the propActions are arranged in a logical order based on the flow of data, similar in concept perhaps to RxJs, where property groupings become the observables, and "subscriptions" based on resulting property changes come below the observable actions.

 ### Debugging Disadvantage

 One disadvantage of using propActions, as opposed to setter methods / class methods, is with the latter approach, one can step through the code throughout the process.
 Doing so with propActions isn't so easy, so one is left wondering where the code will go next after the action is completed.

-To address this concern, you can override the method:
+To address this concern, you can optionally implement the method:

 ```JavaScript
 propActionsHub(propAction){